-- (I) Case of allene : - (a) Allenes with even $\pi$ bonds : C = C = C
+(I) Case of allene :

+(a) Allenes with even π bonds :

+the orbital diagram of this structure will be

 Since the groups at the end of allene are in perpendicular plane, it will not show geometrical isomerism.
 The molecule lacks centre of symmetry as well as plane of symmetry.
 Overall the structure has molecular dissymmetry which is the sufficient condition for optical activity.
 The molecule will exist in two enantiomeric forms.